cncf/tag-contributor-strategy/website/content/contributors/getting-started.md

 ### Technical Contributors:
 If you're a technical contributor, there are some specific tools and technologies that you should be familiar with.
 Here are some of the key skills you'll need to contribute to open source:

-Programming Languages: Most open source projects are written in one or more programming languages.
+**Programming Languages**: Most open source projects are written in one or more programming languages.
 You'll need to be proficient in at least one language to contribute to a project.
 The specific language will depend on the project you choose.

-Testing: Testing is a critical part of software development.
+**Testing**: Testing is a critical part of software development.
 You'll need to be familiar with testing frameworks and tools to contribute to open source.
 This includes both unit testing and integration testing.

 ### Non-Code Contributors
 Even if you're not a technical contributor, there are still many ways you can contribute to open source.
 Here are some of the key skills you'll need: